-There are no oral forms of growth hormone and, although many nonprescription supplements and pills are being promoted today as growth enhancers or GH releasers, they are not effective for the needs of children with PWS.
-Since these supplements are not regulated by the Food and Drug Administration, there is no way of knowing their actual content, effects, or safety.
+There are no oral forms of growth hormone and, although many nonprescription supplements and pills are being promoted today as growth enhancers or GH releasers, most have not been tested for effectiveness in individuals with PWS.
+Further, since these supplements are not regulated by the Food and Drug Administration, there is no way of knowing their actual content, effects, or safety.